agroportal/ontology_mapping_harvester/README.md

 After processment the following files will be generated on the folder `omht_output` for each ontology processed:

-`FOODON.json`: Mappings on the JSON format ready to be uploaded to AGROPORTAL.
+`FOODON.json`: Mappings in the JSON format ready to be uploaded to AgroPortal.

 `FOODON.log`: Logging information about the processment.